 The SOCKS5 proxy allows you to hide your identity from copyright enforcers without sacrificing speeds, and the port forwarding option in the apps allows you to give your torrent client access to its own port for increased connectivity and higher speeds.
 As detailed in this support base article, the “Use Small Packets” option in the apps can counteract the data compression performed by many torrent clients, reducing packet loss and file corruption.

-Overall, the impression PIA gives off is one of cautious indifference towards torrenting: it’s allowed and unrestricted, but not overtly encouraged, likely due to the fact that the company is based in the USA, where copyright and digital piracy laws are particularly harsh.
+Overall, the impression PIA gives off is one of cautious indifference towards torrenting: it’s allowed and unrestricted, but not overtly encouraged, likely because the company is based in the USA, where copyright and digital piracy laws are particularly harsh.
 Though PIA doesn’t heartily endorse torrenting like other VPNs, its lack of restrictions and advanced features make it an excellent choice for anyone who torrents.

-PIA donates to a number of charities and other organizations that share its goal of providing the world with an open internet that’s free from censorship and surveillance.
+PIA donates to several charities and other organizations that share its goal of providing the world with an open internet that’s free from censorship and surveillance.
 These include the Electronic Frontier Foundation, Creative Commons, the Free Software Foundation, Open Rights Group, the Internet Society and the Online News Association.

 Additionally, PIA sponsors several open-source software projects and services, including Blender (3D modeling software), Krita (painting software), Inkscape (vector software), Arch Linux and Linux Mint (Linux distributions), Modaco (tech forum), Kiwi IRC (web chat) and SeaMonkey (internet suite including browser, email, HTML editor and other tools).